twsla

 Displays sparklines.

-You can also specify the file name pattern when reading from a zip file or Tar.gz format file.
+You can also specify the filename pattern when reading from a ZIP or Tar.gz file.

-When reading, you can specify a simple filter, regular expression filter and time range.You can reduce the amount you read.
+When reading, you can specify a simple filter, regular expression filter, and time range to reduce the amount of data imported.

-To read SCP, SSH or TWSNMP log, specify the URL.
+To read SCP, SSH, or TWSNMP logs, specify the URL:

 scp://root@192.168.1.210/var/log/messages